-Step 9: Now we can remove the reference column.
-Hope you understand why we added the reference column.
+Step 9: Now, we can remove the reference column.
+I hope you understand why we added the reference column.

 Example #4 – Adding Multiple Rows or Columns or Cells

-If we want to add multiple lines or cells at the same time highlight the number of cells or lines that you required and perform insert option as per selection.
+If we want to add multiple lines or cells simultaneously, highlight the number of cells or lines you require and perform the insert option as per selection.
 If we select the multiple row lines as below.

-Now use insert option which we add for rows.
+Now use the insert option, which we add for rows.

-The moment we select “insert cells” it will directly add the rows without asking for another pop-up as how it asked before.
-Here we highlighted 3 lines hence when we click on “Insert Cells” it will add another 3 empty lines under the selected lines.
+When we select “insert cells,” it will directly add the rows without asking for another pop-up as it asked before.
+Here we highlighted 3 lines; hence when we click on “Insert Cells”, it will add another 3 empty lines under the selected lines.

 Things to Remember

 - A new cell can be added only on the right-hand side and down only.
-We cannot add the cells to the left and up hence whenever you want to add the cells to highlight the cell as per this rule.
+We cannot add the cells to the left and up; hence whenever you want to add the cells, highlight the cell per this rule.

 - A row will always be added at the bottom of the highlighted cell.

-- A column will always be added at the left side of the highlighted cell.
+- A column will always be added on the left side of the highlighted cell.

 - If you want to add multiple cells or rows at a time, highlight multiple cells or rows.

 This is a guide on How to Add Cells in Excel.
-Here we discuss How to Add Cells along with examples and downloadable excel template.
+Here we discuss How to Add Cells, along with examples and a downloadable Excel template.
 You may also look at the following articles to learn more –